Where better to begin than Berlin - Home of the Currywurst

 What we know

 They say that travel broadens the mind.
-Travelling with a purpose – in our case, sausages- was tremendous fun and a great way to explore a city and find out those secret hidden places.
-We learned a lot about German sausages simply by talking to those in the trade who were generous enough to share their knowledge and experience with us, honouring the code of the Butchers’ Manifesto, a code we whole-heartedly support.
+Traveling with a purpose – in our case, sausages, it was tremendous fun and a great way to explore a city and find out those secret hidden places.
+We learned a lot about German sausages in Berlin.
+The locals were more than happy to talk about their wursts and hot dogs and share their knowledge and experience with us, honouring the code of the Butchers’ Manifesto, a code we whole-heartedly support.

 Our Berlin trip was memorable and we have come back home to Yorkshire full of ideas and experiences which we know will find its way into our own really natural sausages and cured meats.